irfan43a/Belanja-BE/README.md

 <div align="center">
   <img src="https://res.cloudinary.com/hirejob/image/upload/v1659403233/Belanja/pageimage/belanja_logo_nrxers.jpg" />
 </div>
 This API is for Belanja E-Commerce where Costommer and Seller can Transaction.
+Belanja is a website-based application to facilitate buying and selling transactions carried out by sellers and buyers, sellers can sell various kinds of products and later products can be selected with several categories, buyers can order the desired item in advance and it will be entered in the basket menu.
+Belanja is developed using technologies including PostgreSQL, Express JS, React and Node JS which is better known as PERN.

 ## Built With
 * [Node.js](https://nodejs.org/en/)